swissarthurfreeman/Text2KGBenchmarker/README.md

 - A cleaned and simplified version of the [Text2KGBench dataset](https://github.com/cenguix/Text2KGBench) located under `data/dbpedia_webnlg_clean` and `data/wikidata_tekgen`.
 The precise changes done to the original Text2KGBench dataset published alongside the [2023 paper](https://arxiv.org/abs/2308.02357) are detailed under `data/CHANGES.md`.
 - A simplified, documented version of the [REBEL model repository](https://github.com/Babelscape/rebel) under `experiments/bench-rebel`, tailored for fine-tuning on Text2KGBench, stripped of any code not fitting our study's use cases.
-- A suite of utility scripts located under `experiments/utils`, responding to various use-cases such as metrics, graphics, normalizations (relational mapping, sentence entailement), prompt tuning generation tasks.
+- A suite of utility scripts located under `experiments/utils`, responding to various use-cases such as metrics, graphics, normalizations (relational mapping, sentence entailement) and prompt tuning generation tasks.
-- An `experiments/results` folder, containing all model variation answers for Text2KGBench, such as `experiments/results/Babelscape.rebel-large-6-beams-rel-map/` for 6 return sequences with relational mapping REBEL model directly evaluated on Text2KGBench's test data, where the folder contains `.jsonl` file for every test ontology samples file.
+- An `experiments/results` folder, containing all model variation answers for Text2KGBench, such as `experiments/results/Babelscape.rebel-large-6-beams-rel-map/` for 6 return sequences with relational mapping REBEL model directly evaluated on Text2KGBench's test data, where the folder contains a `.jsonl` file for every test ontology samples file.
 - A synthetic dataset under `data/wikidata_synthetic`, generated using Wikidata and GPT-4o with the same ontologies as in `data/wikidata_tekgen/ontologies`.

 ## Installing the Environment